 Adverse Effect/Adversely Affects

-Public school districts must identify, locate and evaluate children with disabilities who need special education and related services.
-This covers all children who reside in the school district, and the service must be free.
-It includes children who are:
+Maine’s public school districts must identify, locate, and evaluate all children with disabilities in the district who need special education and related services.
+The school districts must do this for free.

 - highly mobile